Transatlantic Cruise on the Norwegian Cruise Line Epic

 Norwegian Epic Review

 A bit of explananation here - this entire web page is a review of the Epic and you will note as you read onwards, that this ship is comprised of various areas and components.
-So a "review" cannot be done in a paragraph or two, it requires a lot of explanation and we have done so herein together with images, narrativ, perspectives, etc.
+So a "review" cannot be done in a paragraph or two, it requires a lot of explanation and we have done so herein together with images, narrative, perspectives, etc.

 Transatlantic Cruise From Florida Route